COVID-19 in Israel

 - If you must travel to the West Bank and Gaza, make sure you are fully vaccinated before travel.

 - Unvaccinated travelers should avoid travel to the West Bank and Gaza.

-- Because of the current situation in the West Bank and Gaza, all travelers may be at risk for getting and spreading COVID-19 variants.
+- Because of the current situation in the West Bank and Gaza, even fully vaccinated travelers may be at risk for getting and spreading COVID-19 variants.